-We communicated our assessment of independence in our Audit Results Report to the Audit Committee dated the 28 January 2021.
+We communicated our assessment of independence in our Audit Results Report to the Audit Committee on 26 November 2020.
 In our professional judgement the firm is independent and the objectivity of the audit engagement partner and audit staff has not been compromised within the meaning regulatory and professional requirements.